-Today we spend a day in El Campello, the town of which many people think it is part of Alicante.
+Today we spend a day in El Campello, the town of which many people think is part of Alicante.
 In fact, it is a town with an interesting history and lots to offer.
-Such as the long sandy beaches, the beach promenade, the Banyets, Villa Marco and lots more.
+Such as the long sandy beaches, the beach promenade, the Banyets, Villa Marco, and lots more.

 Further south, another famous beach is the Muchavista beach.
 It stretches out over 3 kilometers in an almost straight line before it continues as the beach of San Juan.
 To the north, the coastline is more savage with cliffs and secluded coves.

 This peninsula, also known as Les Banyets is of great historic importance due to the remains that they found there.
 Pieces of a Roman settlement, Islamic constructions, and remains from the Bronze age were found on this peninsula.
 These finds prove that it must have been an important port.
 An earthquake long ago destroyed the part that kept it connected to the mainland.
 It was only reconnected to the mainland in 1943.
 Unfortunately, they destroyed a part of the prehistoric necropolis because they used dynamite to achieve it.